ABOUT VSA

 Emphasis on a player’s ability to control the ball with all surfaces of the feet and body.
 Ability to pass, cross, and shoot.
 Ability to use feints, pull backs, and misdirection moves in 1v1 situations.

 The understanding of when, where, why, and how to use specific techniques in match situations.
-Functional technique relates more specifically to player positions, movement, and shapes within the game.
+Functional technique relates more specifically to combinations, movement, and and overall understanding of shapes and angleswithin the game.

-At the early stages of development and beyond, players will be challenged in trainings with 1v1 exercises.
-It is a critical teaching point that players are capable of taking on defenders 1v1.
+At the early stages of development and beyond, players will be challenged in trainings with 1v1+2v2 exercises.
+It is a critical teaching point that players are capable of taking on defenders and creating while driving into space.

 Tactical/Cognitive